RichardDooling/Entertainment_Law/Trademark/Trademark.md

 #### 1. *First Amendment*

 In [*Rogers v.
 Grimaldi*](http://scholar.google.com/scholar_case?case=1704090655237798849)*,* the Second Circuit held that the Lanham Act is inapplicable to "artistic works" as long as the defendant's use of the mark is (1) "artistically relevant" to the work and (2) not "explicitly misleading" as to the source or content of the work.

 [The court in *Rogers* applied this test to the use of a trademark in a movie title, but courts have extended it to the content of expressive works as well. [*Cliffs Notes, Inc. v.
 Bantam Doubleday Dell Publ'g Group, Inc.* (2d Cir.
 1989)](http://scholar.google.com/scholar_case?case=3543157455154245054) ("[T]he *Rogers* balancing approach is generally applicable to Lanham claims against works of artistic expression."); *see also* [*E.S.S.
 Entm't 2000, Inc. v.
 Rock Star Videos, Inc.* (9th Cir.2008)](http://scholar.google.com/scholar_case?case=6229102239124683155) ("Rock Star Videos") ("[T]here is no principled reason why [the *Rogers* test] ought not also apply to the use of a trademark in the body of the work.") (citing [*Mattel, Inc. v.
 Walking Mountain Prods.* (9th Cir.2003)](http://scholar.google.com/scholar_case?case=7581792703482092445)).
 The parties do not dispute the application of *Rogers* to the content of a movie.]

-Louis Vuitton does not dispute that Warner Bros.' challenged use of the mark is noncommercial, placing it firmly within the purview of an "artistic work" under *Rogers.
+Louis Vuitton does not dispute that Warner Bros. challenged use of the mark is noncommercial, placing it firmly within the purview of an "artistic work" under *Rogers.
 See* [*Joseph Burstyn, Inc. v.
-Wilson* (1952)](http://scholar.google.com/scholar_case?case=5628256980652867975) (holding that motion pictures are protected speech);
- *see also* [*United
+Wilson* (1952)](http://scholar.google.com/scholar_case?case=5628256980652867975) (holding that motion pictures are protected speech); *see also* [*United States v.
-States v.
 United Foods, Inc.* (Sct.
+2001)](http://scholar.google.com/scholar_case?case=905607278793226675)
-2001)](http://scholar.google.com/scholar_case?case=905607278793226675) (defining "commercial speech" as "speech that does no more than propose a commercial transaction").
+(defining "commercial speech" as "speech that does no more than propose a commercial transaction").